FieldLevel/policies/terms.md

 - advocate, encourage, or assist any third party in doing any of the foregoing.

 If you become aware of any violation of this Policy, you will immediately notify us and provide us with assistance, as requested, to stop or remedy the violation.
-To report any violation of this Policy, please contact us a support@fieldlevel.com.
+To report any violation of this Policy, please contact us at support@fieldlevel.com.

 4. **Accounts; Passwords**